 It also has an adjustable instep strap, which increases ankle stability and keeps the area secure, no matter the workout intensity.

-The only thing I don’t appreciate on this model is that it runs a little narrow, which could restrict your toes if you have wide feet.
+The only thing I don’t appreciate about this model is that it runs a little narrow, which could restrict your toes if you have wide feet.

 I may be biased, but I believe this pair is the living proof of why the brand has earned top-dog status in the sportswear industry.